 Any of these schooling bait fishes are best used live, and will net results very quickly in many instances.
 An umbrella net used around docks and boat launches is a good and fast way to catch some of these baitfish.
 Attached is a long rope.
 You need to chum the water with white bread (a plain loaf of white bread works best) to attract the smelt over the net.
 You can see them boiling on top of the water, eating the bread.
 When the timing is right and there are a lot of them over the net pull the rope and usually within 30 minutes you'll have enough for my fishing trip.
 Some days there will be many, but they'll be very small.
 A bucket of live bait off one of the jetties, be it Brookings, Bandon, Charleston, Winchester, Columbia River, etc.....
 WOULD YIELD FISH, especially in spring and summer.
 Any Lingcod, rockfish, Cabezon, or Salmon in the Vicinity would be attracted to the struggling baitfish.
 Should cut baits fail, live bait will yield fish if they're around.
 Cut baitfish will also catch fish, and are convenient when it is not possible to fish live bait.

-Live squid is not available except rare instances when fishing from boats, but it can be a very effective cut bait, and is widely available.
+Live squid is usually not available except on rare instances when fishing from boats, but it can be a very effective cut bait.
 The main advantage over cut baitfish, is that squid is very tough and rarely flies off the hook during a cast.
 It can also resist coming off the hook if it is being nibbled at by smaller, non-desirable fish.
 Normally it will catch the same species as cut baitfish, including an occasional Greenling.

 Should you have trouble keeping the bait on your hook try tying a piece of thread around the bait.